{\lambda}Split: Self-Supervised Content-Aware Spectral Unmixing for Fluorescence Microscopy: Experiments and Results

 \subsection{Spectral Unmixing and Overlapping Spectra}

 \figOverlapMCthreetwobands

-Next, we ask how unmixing performance changes if the used FPs have increasingly higher overlap.
+Next, we ask how unmixing performance changes as the overlap between the used FPs increases.
 Everything else remains unchanged, allowing us to isolate the effect of spectral overlap.
-To this end, we conducted a total of 48 experiments where we simulated spectral data, just as before, but moved the emission spectra closer together without changing their shape.
+To this end, we conducted a total of $40$ experiments where we simulated spectral data, just as before, but moved the emission spectra closer together without changing their shape.

 More concretely, we have used two pairs of the BioSR structures (Microtubules\,+\,CCPs and ER\,+\,CCPs), and assigned to both the same emission spectrum (either EGFP or mTurquoise).
 For the second structure (CCPs), we have then rigidly shifted its spectrum by $\Delta\lambda \in \{2\text{nm},5\text{nm},10\text{nm},20\text{nm},50\text{nm}\}$ (see \cref{fig:overlap_MC_32bands}\textbf{a,c} for an illustration).